"What's your biggest weakness?" It's the question every candidate dreads. You know it's coming, but knowing it's coming doesn't make it easier.

 The Non-Answer

-- +Claiming you can't think of any
+"I honestly can't think of any weaknesses."

 The TMI Response